MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/01-MiniLab_Use_Azure_Portal.md

 1. Select "..." then **View my bill** to navigate to the **Cost Management + Billing - Invoices** page, which helps you analyze where Azure is generating costs.

-1. If you're using your own account and not sandbox, you can select a subscription from the drop-down list.
+1. Select a subscription from the drop-down list.

 1. Select a billing period.